togashidm/Java-Poker-Game/README.md

 This is a UL project to make a Poker game

 ### 1. Summary
-This assignment is about coding a Poker Game.
+This project is about coding a Poker Game.
 The game is between the computer (Player 1) and the human player (Player 2).
 The rules of the game per project specifications are:
 1. For each session, both players start with 10 tokens.
 2. For each round, each player receives 5 cards from the deck.
 3. The players (the code) verify if they are qualified to open, i.e., it needs to have at least a pair of “Jacks”